truenas/documentation/content/SCALECLIReference/Storage/CLIDisk.md

 {{< expand "Checking Disk Temperatures Over Time">}}

 #### Description
-The `temperature_agg` command requires you to specify which disks you want to see the temperatures for and the amount of days you want to include.
+The `temperature_agg` command requires you to specify which disks you want to see the temperatures for and the number of days you wish to include.
 Enter the command string, then press <kbd>Enter</kbd>.
 The command returns a table with the minimum, maximum, and average temperatures over the specified amount of days.